-Senckenberg Biodiversity and Climate Research Centre
+Senckenberg Biodiversity and Climate Research Center

 Mission and research

-Our mission of the Biodiversity and Climate Research Centre is study the complex interactions between biodiversity and climate as well as their changes.
+Our mission of the Biodiversity and Climate Research Center is study the complex interactions between biodiversity and climate as well as their changes.
 Using a broad spectrum of state-of-the-art methods from satellite-supported remote sensing of climate, area and ecosystem reactions to advanced genomics and mass spectrometry, we analyse and document past and present patterns and processes with the goal of providing reliable predictions of future developments.
 We look into genes, species and ecosystems and study processes spanning several years up up to millions of years.
 In particular we investigate:

 - Geobiodiversity and climate: The impacts of climate and landscape change on biodiversity and ecosystem functions

 - Evolution and climate: The impacts of climate on genetic and genomic diversity